Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Discussion

 \section{Discussion}

-We showed that it is possible to conduct fully Bayesian inference in problem dimensions where previously only pseudo-Bayesian methods were feasible, at similar run times.
-While the latter showed excellent performance in most examples, they do not provide the usual fully Bayesian uncertainty quantification.
-To be clear, we do not argue that one should necessarily always prefer fully Bayesian over pseudo-Bayesian inference, but simply that there is no longer a computational bottleneck for doing so.
+We showed that it is possible to conduct fully Bayesian inference in dimensions where previously only pseudo-Bayesian methods were feasible, at similar run times.
+While the latter showed excellent performance in most examples, they do not provide fully Bayesian uncertainty quantification.
+To be clear, we do not argue that one should necessarily prefer fully Bayesian over pseudo-Bayesian inference, simply that there is no longer a computational bottleneck for doing so.
+Our algorithms and theory rely on having closed-form expressions for conditional marginal likelihoods of row-wise edge configurations, given the data and the rest of the precision matrix, and on the posterior distribution on edge inclusions being sparse.
+This enables local moves changing a single edge and global moves updating multiple edges in a row that have low complexity (number of operations).
+As future research, one could consider adaptive or delayed-acceptance strategies combining local and global moves.